Tuteria/Frontend-Assessment/GettingStarted.md

 ### Getting Started

-- navigate to '/services/example' and run "npm run dev", server should be running on PORT 5000.
+- navigate to '/services/example' and run "npm run start:dev", server should be running on PORT 5000.

+- "npm run populate:db" populates the database with sample records.

 - open a new terminal and navigate to '/packages/www' and run "npm run dev" to start the front-end server.
 The server should run on PORT 3000.
 Open in browser and start creating notes.